cjudkins/cjudkins.github.io/resume.md

 **Visual Effects Artist** @ [Avalanche Studios](https://www.avalanchestudios.com) *(2017 - 2019)* <br />
 [Just Cause 4](https://www.youtube.com/watch?v=Lfek7Kcq16g)

 As sole VFX artist on Just Cause 4, I was reponsible for authoring, implementing, optimizing, and troubleshooting effects across the game.
-During production we migrated to a completely new GPU-based particle backend, so I was heavily involved in mitigating risks and helping make sure that the transition was as frictionless as possible.
+During production we migrated to a completely new GPU-based particle backend, where I led the effort in mitigating risks and making sure that the transition was as frictionless as possible.

 - Authored and implemented visual effects related to vehicles, weaponry, traversal, weather, player experience, and cinematics
 - Worked with engineers to identify, design, and plan out necessary tech to tackle technical challenges
 - Migrated the VFX texture authoring pipeline from 3ds max/FumeFX to Houdini
-- Optimized effects to within strict processing and memory budgets while retaining visuals at extreme view distances for multiple platformsl
+- Optimized effects to within strict processing and memory budgets while retaining visuals at extreme view distances for multiple platforms

 **Visual Effects Artist** @ [EA DICE](https://www.dice.se) *(2015 - 2017)* <br />
 [Battlefield 1](https://www.youtube.com/watch?v=c7nRTF2SowQ) / [Star Wars: Battlefront](https://www.youtube.com/watch?v=J48gd0GZGWk)